hjwp/Test-Driven-Django-Tutorial/tutorial01.rst

             self.assertEquals(only_poll_in_database.pub_date, poll.pub_date)

 Whereas functional tests are meant to test how the whole system behaves, from the point of view of a user, unit test are meant to check that the individual parts of our code work the way we want them to.
-Unit tests work at a much lower level, and they typically test individual functions or classes.
+Unit tests are much more granular, and they typically test individual functions or classes.

 Aside from being useful as tests, in the TDD philosophy writing unit tests also helps us because it forces us to do some design before we start to code.
 That's because when we write test, we have to think about the function or class we're about to write *from the outside* - in terms of its API, and its desired behaviour.
 Often when you find yourself struggling to write tests, finding things long winded, it's an indication that the design of your code isn't quite right...